XtroTheArctic/BindableProperties/README.md

 # Download and Install

-You can download the binary package and extract the project assembly into your project
+You can directly install BindableProperties via [NuGet](https://www.nuget.org/packages/Atesh.BindableProperties).

 **OR**

-directly install it via NuGet.
+Download it via "manual download" link in [NuGet](https://www.nuget.org/packages/Atesh.BindableProperties) web page and extract the assembly into your project manually if you don't want to use a NuGet client.

+"nupkg" file you downloaded from NuGet web page is a regular zip file.
+You can change its extension to "zip" and extract it easily.

 # Contribution

 You can easily contribute to the project by just reporting issues to [here](https://bitbucket.org/XtroTheArctic/bindableproperties/issues)

-If you want to get involved and contribute to the project actively, you can simply do so by sending pull requests to the project lead via bitbucket.com.
+If you want to get involved and actively contribute to the project, you can simply do so by sending pull requests to the project lead via bitbucket.com.

-Project page on Bitbucket: https://bitbucket.org/XtroTheArctic/bindableproperties Git Repo URL: git@bitbucket.org:XtroTheArctic/bindableproperties.git
+Project page on Bitbucket: https://bitbucket.org/XtroTheArctic/bindableproperties

+Git Repo URL: git@bitbucket.org:XtroTheArctic/bindableproperties.git

 Please feel free to contact the team members via email at any time.